What is Tourist Development Tax?

 The tourist development tax is due to the Tax Collector’s Office monthly.
 It is due on the 1st day of the month following the reporting period and becomes delinquent if not paid or postmarked by the 20th day of the month following the reporting period.
 All owners/operators must submit a return even if no taxes were collected for the month.

-What if the Tax is Delinquent?
+What Happens When the Tax Becomes Delinquent?

 If the return and payment are not paid by the 20th of the month following the reporting period, the collection allowance is forfeited.
 This applies to online filers.
 All returns mailed are no longer eligible for the collection allowance.
 In addition penalty and interest are assessed.
 The penalty is 10% of the tax due for each month or fraction of a month that the return is delinquent.
 The penalty is a minimum of $50, up to a maximum of 50% of the tax due.
 The interest rate is variable.
 You will need to contact the tax collector’s office at (305) 295-5058 for the current rate.